by Neil Bauman, Ph.D.

 Years ago, about the time the dinosaurs stopped roaming the earth, I had a cell phone that worked wonderfully well for me.
 It’s secret was a special integrated amplifier called the “Chaamp” that provided me with more than enough amplification in spite of my severe hearing loss.
 I loved that cell phone/Chaamp combination and used it for a number of years.

 Although it outlived the dinosaurs, I knew its days were numbered as advancing technology was quickly making it obsolete.
 Thus, I began looking around for a replacement.
 A Bluetooth headset was obviously the way to go—one that would work with all Bluetooth-equipped cell phones, no matter how fast technology kept changing.
 Unfortunately for me, there were two major problems.
-First, the Bluetooth headsets available did not work with hearing aids (they did not have t-coils), and second, they did not work without hearing aids either, as none of them had enough volume for me.
+First, the Bluetooth headsets available did not work with hearing aids (they were not t-coil compatible), and second, they did not work without hearing aids either, as none of them had enough volume for me.

 With nothing suitable available, I approached Serene Innovations about my need for such a device—a device that would work with any Bluetooth-equipped cell phone, and that would have the volume I needed when I was not wearing my hearing aids.

 Fortunately, Serene Innovations was interested and we worked together for a couple of years to design such a gizmo.
 I drew up the specifications—a wish list of what I wanted and needed in a Bluetooth cell phone amplifier.
 Eventually, that all came together and the “HearAll” was born.